shikijs/shiki/docs/packages/rehype.md

-import remarkParse from 'remark-parse' import remarkRehype from 'remark-rehype' import rehypeStringify from 'rehype-stringify' import rehypeShikiji from 'rehype-shikiji'
+import remarkParse from 'remark-parse' import remarkRehype from 'remark-rehype' import rehypeStringify from 'rehype-stringify' import rehypeShiki from 'rehype-shiki'

 const file = await unified()
   .use(remarkParse)
   .use(remarkRehype)
-  .use(rehypeShikiji, {
+  .use(rehypeShiki, {
     // or `theme` for a single theme
     themes: {
       light: 'vitesse-light',